yogiex/vue-log-analyzer/README.md

    - Behavioral analysis to identify student behavior patterns.
    - Anomaly detection for unusual patterns indicating issues.

+## Firebase Authenticator

+We have integrated Firebase Authentication into this project to provide a more seamless and secure user experience.
+Firebase Auth allows users to:

+1. Sign up: Create a new account with a strong email and password.
+2. Log in: Log in to an existing account using various authentication methods.
+3. Log out: Log out of their account at any time.
+4. Forgot Password: Reset the password if forgotten.

 ## Images

 | No  | Image                                | Url                 |